Meet Charity Carbine-March

-Tell us the story of how you came to be SunCommon’s Solar Goddess!
+Tell us the story of how you came to be SunCommon’s New Product Development Manager!

 Before joining SunCommon, I worked as an organizer and advocate at environmental organizations in New York and Vermont.
 Most recently, I was working as VPIRG’s environmental health advocate.
 That’s where I met James and Duane – SunCommon’s wonderful co-presidents.
-Now I’ve been dubbed the “solar goddess”, a title I’m sure I don’t deserve, and I’m loving every minute of it!
+I joined SunCommon as the Solar Goddess in charge of all things SunCommon but have shifted into a position I truly love that keeps me on my toes: New Product Development.
+I’m loving every minute of it!

 Coming from an activist/non profit background, what excites you the most about working for SunCommon?

 I’ve been working with environmental organizations for the last ten years in no small part because of my strong belief that we must act to address one of the most pressing issues of our day – global warming.
 This is why I’m so excited to be working for a company that has a truly innovative approach to increasing the amount of renewable energy we use in Vermont.
 Change usually comes from the ground up – that’s what we’re doing at SunCommon.
 We’re making change one household at a time.